 Lofwall 2018 showed no differences in opioid cravings between CAM2038 injections and sublingual buprenorphine/naloxone over 24 weeks.
-Groups were not compared statistically; however, data presented in a graph indicates that CAM2038 and buprenorphine/naloxone resulted in identical Mean VAS scores for opioid craving after 24 weeks of treatment (17.3, SD: 25.5).74 Likewise, both groups showed a similar trend in VAS scores over the trial duration.
+Groups were not compared statistically; however, data presented in a graph indicates that CAM2038 and buprenorphine/naloxone resulted in identical Mean VAS scores for opioid craving after 24 weeks of treatment (17.3, SD: 25.5).
+Likewise, both groups showed a similar pattern in VAS scores over the trial duration.

-The Sublocade trial showed that participants in both the 300-mg (2.1; difference: 12.4, 95%CI -17.5 to -7.28, p<0.0001) and 100-mg arm (-0.9 difference: -9.4, 95% CI -14.56 to -4.30, p=0.0003) craved opioids statistically significantly less than those receiving placebo.75
+Compared to placebo, the two Sublocade arms each showed a decrease in opioid cravings (300-mg arm: mean difference = -12.4, 95%CI -17.5 to -7.3, p<0.0001; 100-mg arm: mean difference = -9.4, 95% CI -14.6 to -4.3).
+Refer to Table 3.3 above.77

-In the Rosenthal 2016 trial, there were no significant differences between Probuphine and buprenorphine/naloxone in the mean change from baseline of desire-to-use and need-to-use scores by six months.
-In the two trials (Ling 2010 and Rosenthal 2013) comparing Probuphine to placebo implants, a statistically significant benefit favoring Probuphine over placebo was seen when comparing mean VAS scores over 24 weeks (Table 3.3).
-Ling 2010 reported a mean VAS scores of 9.9 (95% CI: 7.8 to 12.0) versus 15.8 (95% CI: 12.7 to 18.9) in the buprenorphine and placebo groups, respectively.
+In the Rosenthal 2016 trial, there were no significant differences between Probuphine and buprenorphine/naloxone in the mean change from baseline of desire-to-use and need-to-use scores by six months.79 In the two trials (Ling 2010 and Rosenthal 2013) comparing Probuphine to placebo implants, a statistically significant benefit favoring Probuphine over placebo was seen when comparing mean VAS scores over 24 weeks (see Appendix Table D7).^{80,81} Ling 2010 reported a mean VAS score of 9.9 (95% CI: 7.8 to 12.0) versus 15.8 (95% CI: 12.7 to 18.9) in the buprenorphine and placebo groups, respectively.
 Similarly, Rosenthal 2013 reported a mean VAS score of 10.2 versus 21.8 in Probuphine and placebo implant groups, respectively.
 Rosenthal 2013 also compared the same active implant to open-label buprenorphine/naloxone and found no statistically significant difference between the two treatments.

-One key study of Vivitrol (Tanum 2017) comparing Vivitrol to buprenorphine/naloxone assessed opioid craving by VAS scale specific to heroin using a 0-10 scale.
-The study found cravings to be less intense among participants on Vivitrol compared to the buprenorphine/naloxone arm; however, the statistical significance of this difference was not reported (Table 3.3).82
+One key study of Vivitrol (Tanum 2017) comparing Vivitrol to buprenorphine/naloxone assessed opioid craving specific to heroin using a 0-10 VAS scale.
+The study found cravings to be numerically less intense among participants on Vivitrol compared to the buprenorphine/naloxone arm; however, the statistical significance of this difference was not reported (Table 3.3).84

 In addition, two placebo-controlled trials of Vivitrol also reported on opioid cravings.
-The NEW HOPE trial compared Vivitrol to placebo and reported the percentages of participants reporting improved, worsened, or stable opioid cravings among a small subset of participants.87 These results were not statistically compared.
-Approximately 10% more participants in the Vivitrol group versus placebo reported experiencing decreased opioid cravings (43.8% vs. 33.3%, respectively) through 24 weeks of treatment while similar proportions of the Vivitrol and placebo groups reported increased opioid craving (18.8% vs. 20.0%, respectively) 87
+The NEW HOPE trial compared Vivitrol to placebo and reported the percentages of participants reporting improved, worsened, or stable opioid cravings among a small subset of participants.88 These results were not statistically compared.
+Approximately 10% more participants in the Vivitrol group versus placebo reported experiencing decreased opioid cravings (43.8% vs. 33.3%, respectively) through 24 weeks of treatment while similar proportions of the Vivitrol and placebo groups reported increased opioid craving (18.8% vs. 20.0%, respectively) 88

-Krupitsky 2011 reported a statistically significant treatment difference in opioid craving by VAS scale favoring Vivitrol over placebo treatment after 24 weeks of treatment (Vivitrol mean VAS change from baseline: -10.1, 95% CI: -12.3 to -7.8; placebo: 0.7, 95% CI: -3.1 to 4.4).85 Additional data averaging results from weeks eight to 24 showed similar results (Vivitrol: -9.4, placebo: 0.8).93
+Krupitsky 2011 reported a statistically significant treatment difference in opioid craving by VAS scale favoring Vivitrol over placebo treatment after 24 weeks of treatment (Vivitrol mean VAS change from baseline: -10.1; placebo: 0.7; difference = -10.7, p<0.0001).
+Additional data averaging results from weeks eight to 24 showed similar results (Vivitrol: -9.4, placebo: 0.8).